sjimen28/HybridGames/README.md

   - it will create the hybrid system in (44), calling it 'system_bb' as an instance of 'BouncingBallZSGame.m', which invokes the class 'HybridSystem' of the HyEQ Toolbox (see line 83);
-  - it will generate a plot including:
+  - it will generate a plot (Figure 2) including:
       1. Position of optimal solution,
       2. Velocity of optimal solution,
       3. Optimal input control action,